Ragdoll Color Progression and Development

-You could say that a Ragdoll’s colors are a map of its body temperature and you would be right.
+You could say that a Ragdoll’s colors are a map of its body temperature, and you would be right.
 The differences in local temperature from one area to another are noticeable, as seen in the cat’s coat.
 But, of course, they are generated by various factors such as age, state of health, sex, and many others.

 Take a look at our article on how color-pointed Ragdolls change colors over time to see just how big the difference can be.

 Ragdoll Younglings Are Lighter in Color

 Regardless of the color and the type of point of a Ragdoll cat, its color progression will differ over time.
 While it is a kitten, it will go from full white to white with some dark-colored areas in the extremities.
-Then, as the kitten gets older, the darker areas grow alongside it to develop its pattern.
+Then, as the kitten ages, the darker areas grow alongside it to develop its pattern.

 Why does this happen?
 Again, it’s all about body temperature.
 Kittens and young cats have accelerated metabolisms, which makes their body temperature high.

 As they grow up, their metabolism starts to slow down progressively, which means that their body temp will start going down in some areas of the body.
 Since the extremities are the most challenging areas to irrigate with blood, they are the coldest in the body, which you can clearly see in a Ragdoll’s coat.

 Ragdoll Adults Will Maintain a Steady-Colored Coat Over Many Years

 When cats reach adulthood, the changes in their metabolism are fewer and fewer.
-After the kitten’s development period is over, the adult cat will reach a steady state of its metabolism and maintain it throughout its adulthood.
+After the kitten’s development period, the adult cat will reach a steady state of its metabolism and maintain it throughout adulthood.

 This is called homeostasis.
-During this period, the cat’s body temperature will be varied by extremely small amounts, which means that the adult Ragdoll will not display major changes over the years.
+During this period, the cat’s body temperature will be varied by minimal amounts, which means that the adult Ragdoll will not display significant changes over the years.

 When Ragdoll Cats Get Sick, Their Colors Might Change